 - Invoices without a Purchase Order Number will be returned to suppliers with advice on resolving the issue

-By following the guidelines above, invoices sent to the AP teams will be processed within 5 working days and their status will be available via our I-Supplier Portal.
+By following the guidelines above, invoices sent to the AP teams will be entered onto our systems within 5 working days.

 Click here for more information on the Prompt Payment Code.

 Emptoris is being adopted across SSE for all tender events run by our Procurement teams.
 Our Procurement teams will be using the Online system provided by IBM to create and manage our Tender events from initial invitations through to finalising and awarding the contracts.

 We would recommend visiting the Knowledge Centre links below to find more information on the system and its use.

 Via these links you can access and watch video tutorials which guide you in using the system and participating in Tender events.
 Invitations to Tender events will be sent directly to all suppliers from the Emptoris system and will start the tender process with you and there are some key points to remember;